-Sydney Lee started the company 70 years ago using ‘demob’ money he received on leaving the Navy after the Second World War.
+Founded in 1946, Sydney Lee started the company using ‘demob’ money he received on leaving the Navy after the Second World War.
 The original site for the business was on a hill on Clare Street, Harriseahead, not far from its current Newcastle premises, and was aptly called Hillsyde Foundry.
 Sydney employed just 2 people.

-Hillsyde started out melting aluminium to produce cap guns and teddy bear money boxes for Woolworths, later moving into cast iron engineering production; melting iron through a Cupola that was installed.
+Hillsyde Foundry started out melting aluminium to produce cap guns and teddy bear money boxes for Woolworths, later moving into cast iron engineering production; melting iron through a Cupola that was installed.

 After investing in a new Electric furnace melting plant to meet its increasing demand, the 1980’s saw Hillsyde undertake its first production of street furniture, beginning with the traditional red post box and securing work from Broxap and Corby from Manchester.

-Broxap became well known in the mid 1990’s when the name appeared on Stoke City Football Club’s shirts as the main sponsor, and later on the Port Vale away strip.
+"Broxap" became well known in the mid 1990’s when the name appeared on Stoke City Football Club’s shirts as the main sponsor, and later on the Port Vale away strip.

 In 1998 and 1999, Hillsyde acquired 3 further companies – Streetscene Limited of Derby, Dorothea Limited of Buxton and Mawrob of Southport.
-They all complimented the firm’s growing portfolio of street furniture and architectural engineering products, and broadened the line to include cycle parking and shelters and canopy structures.
+They all complimented the growing portfolio of street furniture and architectural engineering products, and broadened the line to include cycle parking and shelters and canopy structures.

 On 1st September 2000, Broxap and Corby Ltd merged with Hillsyde Foundry (Staffordshire) Limited to form 1 business, Broxap Limited.

 Subsequent acquisitions between 2002-2005 of B&B Limited of Nottingham, Bollards Limited of Southport, Easthigh Limited of Nottingham and CEL Products of Newcastle upon Tyne, pushed the product line further to include steel and stainless steel litter bins and street furniture, and Cloak and Changing room furniture.

 By 2007 Broxap was marketing its brand to Local Authorities, Architects, major Construction Contractors, Schools and the Healthcare Sector.
 With more stringent environmental legislation to comply with, and the emergence of products from the Far East, it became uneconomically viable to continue manufacturing castings ourselves.